mrprint/substrings/README.md

 Initialize submodules with command
 >git submodule update --init --recursive

-Tt's known that this tool can be built in Windows, using MSVC and MinGW-w64, as well as on Linux.
+Tt's known that this tool can be built in Windows, using MSVC or MinGW-w64, as well as on Linux.